kraken-io/kraken-node/docs/code/README.md

 [src/kraken.js:113-131][18]

-Upload file to Kraken.io API
+Upload image to Kraken.io and optimize it

 #### Parameters